MBIA (MBI)

 nullAI Analysis | Feedback

-William C. Fallon Chief Executive Officer
+William C. Fallon, Chief Executive Officer

-Joseph R. Schachinger Executive Vice President & Chief Financial Officer
+Joseph R. Schachinger, Executive Vice President & Chief Financial Officer

-Daniel M. Avitabile Assistant Vice President and President & Chief Risk Officer of MBIA Corp.
+Daniel M. Avitabile, Assistant Vice President; President and Chief Risk Officer of MBIA Corp.

-Daniel M. Avitabile serves as an Assistant Vice President of MBIA Inc. and as President and Chief Risk Officer of MBIA Corp.
-Before becoming Chief Risk Officer in 2016, he managed MBIA Corp.'s Special Situations Group, which was responsible for remediation and commutation activities.
-Mr. Avitabile has been with MBIA since 2000, holding various roles in insured portfolio management, remediation, corporate strategy, and structured finance new business.
-His experience prior to MBIA includes positions at The Chase Manhattan Bank and State Street Bank.
+Daniel M. Avitabile is an Assistant Vice President of MBIA Inc. and President and Chief Risk Officer of MBIA Corp.
+Before becoming Chief Risk Officer in 2016, he managed MBIA Corp.'s Special Situations Group.
+Mr. Avitabile joined MBIA in 2000 and has held various positions in insured portfolio management, remediation, corporate strategy, and structured finance new business.
+His prior experience includes roles at The Chase Manhattan Bank and State Street Bank.

-Christopher H. Young is an Assistant Vice President of MBIA Inc. and holds the position of Chief Financial Officer of National.
-He was appointed National's Chief Financial Officer in March 2009.
-Prior to this, Mr. Young worked at MBIA Insurance Corporation from 2001 to 2009, gaining experience in a variety of Structured Finance positions and in Corporate Strategy.
+Christopher H. Young is an Assistant Vice President of MBIA Inc. and Chief Financial Officer of National Public Finance Guarantee Corporation.
+Prior to his appointment as National's Chief Financial Officer in March 2009, he worked at MBIA Insurance Corporation from 2001 to 2009 in various structured finance and corporate strategy roles.

 AI Analysis | Feedback